 I thought about this for a few days.
-As I did so, I realized that while I did not know his situation, in every business and industry in which I have worked if you lost your reputation for honesty and fair dealing you were pretty much finished – finished at least until you had a chance to redeem yourself.
+As I did so, I realized that while I did not know his situation, in every business and industry in which I have worked, if you lost your reputation for honesty and fair dealing, you were pretty much finished—at least until you had a chance to redeem yourself.

-There is a false ideology at work in the world – the idea that integrity and the values and virtues promoted by the church and other religious entities are in fundamental conflict with business effectiveness and the success we hope results from effectiveness.
-This false ideology seems to underpin too much of what we hear from outside commentators when the topic of business comes up.
+There is a false ideology at work in the world: the idea that integrity and the values and virtues promoted by the church and other religious entities are in fundamental conflict with business effectiveness and the success for which we hope.
+This false ideology seems to underpin too much of what we hear from outside commentators about business.

-The truth is that in business and related vocations, success is usually heavily dependent on collaboration and on healthy collaborative relationships – in other words, on the building of community.
-And strong, collaborative relationships are in turn dependent on the virtues taught by most religious traditions.
+The truth is that in business and related vocations, success is most often heavily dependent on collaboration and healthy collaborative relationships, in other words, on the building of community.
+Strong, collaborative relationships are in turn dependent on the same virtues taught by most religious traditions.

-The values taught by churches, values like humility, compassion, honesty, transparency, equanimity, courage, and others, are important in their own right but they are also highly important in our work lives.
+The values taught by churches, values like humility, compassion, honesty, transparency, equanimity, courage, and others, are essential in their own right, but they are also critical in our work lives.

-That is not to say that there are not exceptions.
-I think we can all point to someone who seems to be low on the integrity scale, or perhaps routinely mistreats coworkers and employees, but nevertheless seems to be getting ahead.
-But I believe these are the exceptions.
+There might seem to be exceptions.
+We can all point to someone who appears to be low on the integrity scale, or perhaps routinely mistreats coworkers and employees, but nevertheless seems to be getting ahead.
+But these truly are exceptions.
 Mistreating others usually makes it harder, not easier, to meet one’s business objectives.

-We should also acknowledge that we have all stumbled and fallen short of our values.
-But these occasions almost always work against our long term success, not for it.
+We have all stumbled and fallen short of our values at times.
+But these occasions almost always work against our long-term success, not for it.

-Much of the value of collaboration and collaborative relationships is derived from the nature of business itself.
+Much of the value of collaboration and collaborative relationships is derived from the nature of business.

-To be clear, when I talk about business I am not talking about things like political cronyism or the attempt to tie up scarce resources in order to charge above market prices.
+To be clear, when I talk about business, I am not talking about things like political cronyism or the attempt to tie up scarce resources in order to charge above-market prices.
 When I talk about business, I mean the creative, productive process of producing value in the form of products and services that others want to buy.
-It is this creative, productive process that most calls for collaboration.
+It is this creative, constructive process that most calls for collaboration.

-Properly understood, virtually any product or service we can find on the market has a huge network of activities behind it, all of which involve collaborative relationships.
-Of course there is often an element of negotiation concerning prices, quality, delivery schedules, etc., and competition between alternative vendors is certainly a factor.
-But nevertheless the network of productive activity is grounded primarily in collaboration and collaborative relationships.
-It is primarily our working relationships that determine our success, not our willingness to compete.
+Virtually any product or service we find on the market has a massive network of activities behind it, all of which involve collaborative relationships.
+There is, of course, often an element of negotiation concerning prices, quality, delivery schedules, etc., and competition between alternative vendors is undoubtedly a factor.
+Nevertheless, these networks of productive activity are grounded primarily in collaboration and collaborative relationships.
+It is usually our working relationships that determine our success, not our willingness to compete.